AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/AllClassReferences_1.md

 QueryService.AllClassReferences Method (CAEXObject)
 ===================================================
-AutomationML 2.1 APIGets all classes which have references to the provided CAEX object.
+Gets all classes which have references to the provided CAEX object.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)